swcarpentry/DEPRECATED-boot-camps/version-control/README.md

 Top tip: Commit often increases the granularity of "undo".

 DropBox and GoogleDrive also preserve every version, they delete old versions after 30 days, or, for GoogleDrive, 100 revisions.

 DropBox allows for old versions to be stored for longer but you have to pay for this.

 Using revision control the only bound is space available!

+Commit changes to sets of files and rollback to exact state.

 ### Tags